Key infrastructure for climate neutrality and value creation in North Germany

-Building a sustainable future: infrastructure for clean energy, digital growth, and logistics
+Building a sustainable future: the infrastructure for clean energy, digital growth and logistics

-Schleswig-Holstein’s world-class infrastructure makes it an ideal location for starting, establishing, or expanding your business.
-As a central hub for international trade, the region boasts a future-proof network of transport, digital services, and energy solutions—including reliable green energy and power grids—making Germany's true north to the ideal environment for your businesses to thrive.
+Schleswig-Holstein’s world-class infrastructure makes it an ideal location for starting or expanding your business.
+As a central hub for international trade, this region boasts future-proof transport, digital services and energy solutions networks — including reliable green energy and power grids.
+That makes Germany's "True North" the ideal environment for your business to thrive.

-Schleswig-Holstein’s infrastructure keeps the north connected.
-Major highways like the A1 and A7 strengthen the north-south axis, while our close proximity to Hamburg opens doors to both German and global markets via every transport route.
+Schleswig-Holstein’s infrastructure keeps North Germany connected.
+Major motorways like the A1 and A7 strengthen the north-south axis, while our close proximity to Hamburg opens doors to both German and global markets via every possible transport route.
 With over €400 million in planned investments, our transport infrastructure is set to tackle current challenges and boost connectivity across the region.

 As part of the Trans-European Transport Network, Schleswig-Holstein is strategically linked through the Scandinavian-Mediterranean and North Sea-Baltic corridors.
-Projects like the Fehmarnbelt link promise a new era of sustainable transport: by 2029, it will reduce travel time between Denmark and Germany, becoming a vital part of Europe’s green transport future.
+Projects like the Fehmarn Belt Tunnel promise a new era of sustainable transport: by 2029 through reducing travel times between Denmark and Germany and becoming a vital part of Europe’s green transport future.

 Important transport routes in Schleswig-Holstein:

-• Kiel Canal the most frequented artifical waterway in the world connecting the Baltic Sea and the North Sea
+• Kiel Canal, the world's most frequented artifical waterway, connecting the Baltic and the North Sea

 The power grids operated by TenneT and SH Netz are the backbone of Schleswig-Holstein’s renewable energy expansion and energy security.
-Through high-voltage lines like the 380 kV connection to Denmark and major projects like SuedLink and NordLink, green energy from northern Germany reaches the consumption hubs in the south and west and provide direct access to green energy just in fron of your door.
-Schleswig-Holstein leads the way in renewable infrastructure, particularly through its vital connections to offshore wind farms, powering a sustainable future for Germany and beyond.
+High-voltage lines like the 380 kV connection to Denmark and major projects like SuedLink and NordLink ensure green energy from North Germany reaches the consumption hubs in Germany's south and west and provide direct access to green energy on your doorstep.
+Particulary through its vital connections to offshore wind farms.
+Schleswig-Holstein is leading the way in renewable infrastructure and powering a sustainable future for Germany and beyond.

-• More than 3600 wind turbines are currently installed in Schleswig-Holstein
+• More than 3,600 wind turbines currently installed in Schleswig-Holstein

-• More than 11 Mio MWh of green energy are exported
+• More than 11 million MWh of green energy exported

-• Northern Germany is on its way to a leading future region for green hydrogen
+• Northern Germany on its way to become a leading future region for green hydrogen

-Since 2013, Schleswig-Holstein has been driving fiber-optic expansion, securing a leading position in high-speed access for households.
-With 70% of households already connected, the Broadband Competence Center Schleswig-Holstein (BKZ.SH) aims for 90% fiber-optic coverage by 2025 and full coverage by 2030.
+Since 2013, Schleswig-Holstein has been driving fibre-optic expansion and securing a leading position in high-speed access for households.
+With 70% of households already connected, the Broadband Competence Centre Schleswig-Holstein (BKZ.SH) is aiming for 90% fibre-optic coverage by 2025 and full coverage by 2030.
 Key hubs like DE-CIX in Hamburg and DIX in Copenhagen enhance the region’s digital reach into the European market.

-• 79% of households enjoy broadband speeds of 1,000 Mbit/s—the highest in Germany.
+• 79% of households enjoy broadband speeds of 1,000 Mbit/s — the highest rate in Germany.

 • 400 LoRaWAN gateways provide nearly comprehensive network access for businesses across Schleswig-Holstein.